-(a) Credit entries must show the date of deposit or wire transfer, amount, and name of remitter.
+(a) Credit entries must show the date of deposit, amount, and name of remitter.

-(b) Debit entries must show the date of check or wire transfer, check number (if funds are disbursed via check), amount of check or wire transfer, and name of payee.
+(b) Debit entries must show the date of check, check number (if funds are disbursed via check), amount of check, and name of payee.

 (c) You must prepare monthly trial balances of each client ledger.
 You must reconcile the ledger with both the trust account bank statement and the trust account receipts and disbursement records.
 The reconciliation must be signed by the designated escrow officer or branch designated escrow officer, and must be maintained as permanent records.

 (9) What are my obligations regarding a reconciled trust account?
 Your reconciled trust account or accounts must be equal at all times to your outstanding trust liability to clients.
 Your outstanding trust liability to clients must equal the trial balance of all of your escrows with undisbursed balances.